-If the outcome of the Chair's review and consideration does not bring about a resolution, you can write to the Anglican Schools Commission Chief Executive Officer, who will appoint an Investigating Officer(s) or an independent arbiter.
-It is their task to look at the issues in an impartial and confidential manner and report to the ASC.
+If the outcome of the Chair's review and consideration does not bring about a resolution, you can write to the CEO, who will appoint an Investigating Officer(s) or an independent arbiter.
+The CEO will acknowledge receipt of your appeal within five (5) working days.
+The investigator will advise you of the process to be followed within ten (10) working days.

+It is their task to look at the issues in an impartial and confidential manner and report to the CEO The CEO will notify you, within five (5) working days of the outcome of the appeal.

-The School recognises and acknowledges your entitlement to complain and we hope to work with you in the best interests of the children and young people in our care.
+The School recognises and acknowledges your entitlement to complain, and we hope to work with you in the best interests of the children and young people in our care.